Get insider access

 Best Gaming Headsets

-A good headset can make a big difference when playing games.
-Whether you like to get immersed in the game with the music or sound effects or if you need to hear every enemy footstep, choosing the right pair of headphones for you can be quite a task.
+A good gaming headset can make a big difference when playing games.
+Whether you like to get immersed in a game or need to hear every enemy's footsteps, choosing the best headphones for gaming can be quite a task.
 You should look at overall build quality, how comfortable they are, how they sound, and if the microphone sounds good.
-If you don’t need a microphone, most wired audiophile headphones would be a good option.
+If you already have a mic or are looking for some precision audio, consider a pair of audiophile headphones with a separate mic.

-We've tested over 725 headphones, and below are our recommendations for the best headsets to buy for gaming.
-Also, see our recommendations for the best PS4 headsets, the best Xbox One headsets, the best PS5 headsets, and the best Xbox Series X/S headsets.
+We've tested over 825 headphones, and below are our recommendations for gaming headsets.
+Also, see our recommendations for the best PC gaming headsets, the best Xbox One headsets, the best PS5/PS5 Pro headsets, and the best Xbox Series X/S headsets.

 1. Best Gaming Headset